Bipartite Chebyshev polynomials and elliptic integrals expressible by elementary functions: Bipartite Chebyshev polynomials

-\theorem2\bgns For a positive integer $n$ and a positive divisor $s$ of $n$, there exists a bipartite Chebyshev polynomial of degree $n$ of the form $g=\pm mT_{\frac{n}{s}}(u)$ associated with the lines $y=\pm m$, where $u$ is also a bipartite Chebyshev polynomial of degree $s$ associated with the lines $y=\pm1$ obtained by moving an arbitrary one of the maximum or minimum points of $\pm T_s\paren{\frac{x-b}{a}}$ upward or downward, respectively. \fin
+\theorem2\bgns For every positive integer $n$ and every positive divisor $s$ of $n$, there exists a bipartite Chebyshev polynomial of degree $n$ of the form $g=\pm mT_{\frac{n}{s}}(u)$ associated with the lines $y=\pm m$, where $u$ is also a bipartite Chebyshev polynomial of degree $s$ associated with the lines $y=\pm1$ obtained by moving an arbitrary one of the maximum or minimum points of $\pm T_s\paren{\frac{x-b}{a}}$ upward or downward, respectively. \fin